DNS over HTTPS: Your Anti-Phishing Solution is About to Go Dark

 What is DNS over HTTPS?

-Despite these protests however, it seems that implementation of DoH will be going ahead with two of the world’s biggest and most popular web browsers; Google Chrome and Mozilla Firefox.
-As well as this, in the most recent Android release (Android 9), Google extended DoH support to the world’s most popular mobile platform.
-Both companies maintain that although content filtering and implementing blocks may become a little more complicated and perhaps more expensive, it is worth supporting a tool that brings privacy improvements to millions at the expense of a few that may have to suffer.
+Despite protests, it seems that DoH will go ahead with two of the world’s biggest and most popular web browsers; Google Chrome and Mozilla Firefox.
+Simialrly, in the most recent Android release (Android 9), Google extended DoH support to the world’s most popular mobile platform.
+Both companies acknowledge that content filtering and implementing blocks may become more complicated and perhaps more expensive.
+However, they support a tool that brings privacy improvements to millions at the expense of a few vendors.

 What does this mean for users and anti-phishing protection?

 So what does this mean for users?
-Most anti-phishing solutions on the market currently rely on DNS sniffing in order to monitor user traffic and block access to suspicious or malicious sites.
-With the introduction of DoH and encryption, this method will no longer be possible meaning that many anti-phishing solutions will no longer be functional.
-If you have a security solution, ask your supplier about how they intend to address this issue and if you are looking into an anti-phishing solution, be sure to ask prospective vendors about encrypted DNS traffic and how this will affect their mobile phishing protection.
+Most anti-phishing solutions currently rely on DNS sniffing to monitor user traffic and block access to suspicious or malicious sites.
+With the introduction of DoH and encryption, many anti-phishing solutions will become useless.
+If you have a security solution, ask your supplier about how they intend to address this issue.
+If you are looking into an anti-phishing solution, ask vendors about encrypted DNS traffic and how this will affect their mobile phishing protection.

 Fortunately, Corrata has never relied solely on examining unencrypted DNS traffic to identify malicious activity.
 From its first release Corrata Security and Control implemented comprehensive inspection of all IP traffic.
-Corrata’s SafePathML technology was designed specifically to provide the highest level of visibility and protection on mobile.
+Corrata’s SafePathML technology provides the highest level of visibility and protection on mobile.
 Doing this required the Corrata engineering team to solve a wide range of technically challenging issues.
 This lead Corrata to create the first ever enterprise grade firewall for mobile.
-With a robust solution now available which future proofs our customers against changes such as DNS over HTTPS, it is clear that the investment is now paying off in terms of comprehensive protection for end users.
+Corrata’s robust solution future proofs our customers against changes such as DNS over HTTPS.
+It is clear that the investment is now paying off in terms of comprehensive protection for end users.